murphyk/iclr25/_posts/2025-04-28-distill-example.md

 \end{equation}
 $$

+This is a specific case of the general <em>stochastic interpolation</em><d-cite key="liu2022flow,albergo2023stochastic"></d-cite>.
-Hence, the free parameters are given by $\alpha_t$ and $\sigma_t$.
+In that case, the free parameters are given by $\alpha_t$ and $\sigma_t$.
 From the flow matching perspective, the generative process is by the following trajectory

 $$
 \begin{equation}